alerta/alerta-contrib/integrations/urlmon/README.md

 Add the `search` setting and `URLmon` will search the response body for the text and generate a `HttpContentError` if it is not found.

+You can set up differents api andpoints for differents checkers (see example above).

 References
 ----------